XNovaDev/bug-free-happiness/README.md

 ## 🔎 About XNOVA

-XNOVA is a minimal, secure, and intelligent Telegram bot that helps traders **never miss a price level again**.
+**XNOVA** is a lightweight, private, and intelligent Telegram bot that helps crypto traders stay ahead of the market.
-It offers precise alerts, smart trade tracking, and R/R-based profit analysis — all within Telegram.
+It delivers precise price-level alerts, trade tracking, and dynamic profit/loss insights — all within the Telegram interface.

-🧠 Designed for:
+🧠 Built for:
-- Day traders and swing traders
+- Day & swing traders
-- Crypto channels and VIP signal groups
+- Signal providers & VIP groups
-- Professionals who value fast execution and privacy
+- Crypto professionals who value speed, privacy, and clarity

 ---